metapolator/metapolator/Docs/architecture.md

  * Provide Font Technology
  * Provide (a Web-)Interface(s) to that Font Technology

-This has tremendous implications on how the software is structured.
+This has tremendous implications for the software's structure.

 ### The Font Technology

-can be provided via different interfaces(GUI, API, CLI, etc.) but should itself be independent from these interfaces.
+Can be provided via different interfaces (GUI, API, CLI, etc.) but should itself be independent from these interfaces.
 You won't need a web-browser to use a command line interface.

 We are moving towards providing as much as possible of the font-technology in JavaScript, so it can be used by other web projects, too.
-To make that technology useful in a wider range of tasks, such as automated built processes, we aim to eventually support none-web JavaScript, too.
+To make that technology useful in a wider range of tasks, such as automated built processes, we aim to eventually support non-web JavaScript too.
 Currently rather focused on NodeJS, but SpiderMonkey could be a target for the future, too.

 ### The Web Interface